 Avoid fines

 The absence of a DPA between the controller and processor can cause a huge financial loss for businesses since GDPR necessitates it.
-The fines can be as high as 10 million Euros or 2% of your global turnover in the previous year.
+The fines can be as high as 20 million Euros or 4% of your global turnover in the previous year.
+CCPA fines can reach up to $7500 per incident.

 A robust DPA contains specific clauses to regulate processing by third parties and minimise risks associated with it.
 Though you can customise your agreement according to your needs, try not to miss the ones given below.